Top 9 facts to know about Feature Driven Development

 To know more in detail about how to implement the agile methodology in app development, you should Hire Dedicated Developers from eSparkBiz.
 He/She will be able to guide you regarding this subject.

 - Class ownership is one of the most noticeable features of FDD.

-- Each class is built with a set of features which is assigned to a developer.
+- You need to build each class with a set of features which the developer knows.

 - The reason behind this is whatever it takes while implementing the features into a class is solely the responsibility of the developer.

 - Due to this, the role-based tasks retain their reliability and authenticity which in turn enhances the processes.

 5. Methodologies at it’s best